 For companies operating in multiple geographies, effectively coordinating between Shared Service Centers can be a challenging exercise.
-With the traditional approach, where center organizations operate as independent pyramids that at a higher level all report into the same person, leveraging ideas and technologies between geographies is still often a failed effort, with more than enough challenges at each location to keep everyone busy.
+With the traditional approach, where center organizations operate as independent pyramids that at a higher level all report to the same person, leveraging ideas and technologies between geographies is still often a failed effort, with more than enough challenges at each location to keep everyone busy.
 Adding cross-regional complexity to a mix that often includes end-to-end processes, where the overall scope crosses functional boundaries, is all but impossible without defining a common owner.

 A recent PeercastTM in the Shared Services Leadership research area featured a large global company discussing the benefits they have derived from implementing Global Process Owners in their Global Financial Shared Services organization.
-For the feature company, Global Process Owners were key to delivering greater productivity results, with three types of value identified:
+For the featured company, Global Process Owners were key to delivering greater productivity results, with three types of value identified:

 Transform the Current Operating Model